-In this series we will be using one of our favorite stories "The Day the Crayon's Quit" By Drew Daywalt.
+In this resource we will be using one of our favorite stories "The Day the Crayon's Quit" By Drew Daywalt.
 In this adorable tale, each crayon colour displays a different emotion or character trait that we will explore kinesthetically in various ways using the BODY, BRAIN & BEING!.
 Each page/colour has a 3 part activity.

-- Consolidation: Using Point of View, Voice and/or Extended Understanding we will describe parts of our experience during the application and how it relates to other areas of our lives.
+Using Point of View, Voice and/or Extended Understanding we will describe parts of our experience during the application and how it relates to other areas of our lives.

 AGES: We originally thought this resource would be most suitable for Kindergarten - Grade 3.
 During our testing, many junior and intermediate teachers tried it out with surprising success as there are many social justice themes throughout.
 We added in more advance inferencing and consolidation questions to help make it more adaptable for older students.
 Why not give it a shot and see how you can adapt it?